weberyoutoo/AD_final/HW1/README.md

     ```bash
     conda activate [your_env]
     ```
-2. Move to the directory that `hw1.py` belong.
+2. Move to the directory where `hw1.py` is located.
     ```bash
     cd [path to HW1]\HW1
     ```
-3. Executing
+3. Execution
     ```bash
     python hw1.py
     ```